FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 which gives you storage that's idiomatic for JavaScript.
 When hosting, you can easily use [MongoLab](http://mongolab.com) as your backend MongoDB provider.

-To demonstrate Meteor working with MongoLab, we walk you though building a lead capture web application with persistance to MongoLab.
+To demonstrate Meteor working with MongoLab, we'll walk you though building a lead capture web application with persistance to MongoLab.

 Since MongoDB is a document-oriented database, it is very easy to modify the application to store any data you want.
 In our example, we are building this as